AnthonyRaborn/ShortForm/cran-comments.md

 * Added a loading message that prints the package version when the package is attached

+* Updated the simulatedAnnealing documentation so it is easier on the eyes

 ## Test Environments

 * local Windows 10 Home install, R 3.5.0